-Raw data from the measurements were delivered directly after the termination of the field activities.
-As regards the BIPS data this was the final delivery.
-The geophysical logging data has been calibrated and adjusted before the final delivery.
-RAMAC radar data has been interpreted and the results of the interpretation delivered.
+Raw data from the measurements was delivered directly after the termination of the field activities.
+As regards the BIPS data, this was the final delivery.
+The geophysical logging data was calibrated and adjusted before the final delivery.
+RAMAC radar data was interpreted and the result of the interpretation has been delivered.